Updated on 2026-01-21 GMT+08:00

 1. Ensure that you are an authorized user of a host.
 Only authorized users have the permissions required to view service startup or execution logs.

-2. Determine the full path of the service startup log.
+2. Obtain the full path of the service startup log.
+For example, the full path of the startup log of Tomcat is as follows:

 Procedure